KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-19-tiao-ff1a-ruo-yao-she-ji-ji-cheng-ff0c-ze-ti-gong-wen-dang-shuo-ming-ff0c-fou-ze-jin-zhi-ji-cheng.md

 This method is of no interest to end users of a List implementation.
 It is provided solely to make it easy for subclasses to provide a fast clear method on sublists.
 In the absence of the removeRangemethod, subclasses would have to make do with quadratic performance when the clear method was invoked on sublists or rewrite the entire subList mechanism from scratch—not an easy task!

-So how do you decide what protected members to expose when you
+So how do you decide what protected members to expose when you design a class for inheritance?
+Unfortunately, there is no magic bullet.
+The best you can do is to think hard, take your best guess, and then test it by writing subclasses.
+You should expose as few protected members as possible because each one represents a commitment to an implementation detail.
+On the other hand, you must not expose too few because a missing protected member can render a class practically unusable for inheritance.

-design a class for inheritance?
-Unfortunately, there is no magic
+The only way to test a class designed for inheritance is to

-bullet.
-The best you can do is to think hard, take your best guess,

-and then test it by writing subclasses.
-You should expose as few

-protected members as possible because each one represents a

-commitment to an implementation detail.
-On the other hand, you

-must not expose too few because a missing protected member can

-render a class practically unusable for inheritance.
+write subclasses.
+If you omit a crucial protected member, trying

+to write a subclass will make the omission painfully obvious.

+Conversely, if several subclasses are written and none uses a

+protected member, you should probably make it private.

+Experience shows that three subclasses are usually sufficient to

+test an extendable class.
+One or more of these subclasses should be

+written by someone other than the superclass author.